Vinlic/WebVideoCreator/README.en-US.md

 ## Export videos with transparent channels

-WVC supports you to set the background opacity `backgroundOpacity` option to achieve transparent or semi transparent background video output, with a value range of **0-1**.
+WVC supports you to set the background opacity `backgroundOpacity` option to achieve transparent or semi transparent background video output, with a value range of **0-1**, Please ensure that the output video path suffix name or format option is **webm**.

 ```javascript
 const video = wvc.createSingleVideo({